MILLENNIAL DATING STATISTICS: WHAT IS GHOSTING SOMEONE?

 EXPLORING GHOSTING AND COMMON DATING APP LIES

 We all know the era of digital dating is not the most authentic or transparent, especially with the psychological pressures of mobile dating reaching extreme heights.
-BankMyCell carried out a millennial-focused survey to visualize the ghosting phenomenon and the common lies people are telling to get a date from Tinder, Bumble and similar apps.
+BankMyCell carried out a millennial-focused survey to visualize the ghosting phenomenon, exploring what ghosting someone while in a relationship or texting means and the common lies people are telling to get a date from Tinder, Bumble and similar apps.

 The first goal of this study is to examine the popularity of ghosting among millennials then highlight the most prevalent reasons people chose to ‘ghost’ someone.
 The second goal was to present the most universal lies told on dating apps, such as self-presentational lies to get a date, dubious lies to mask information we don’t want people to know as well as lies to avoid awkward situations.